About us

-Some members also undertake the Booker Prize shortlist, the NZ Book Awards shortlist and the Women’s Prize shortlists each year.
-These both involve reading the shortlisted books in the weeks the judges have, meeting to discuss each contender and attempting to pick the winner before it’s announced.
-Sometimes we’re successful, mostly we are not!
+Founding member Suzy is still involved, buddy reading the Booker Prize shortlist, the NZ Book Awards shortlist and the Women’s Prize shortlists with Rachel each year.
+We read the shortlisted books in the weeks the judges have, meet to discuss each contender and attempt to pick the winner before it’s announced.
+Sometimes we’re successful, often we are not.
+So it goes.

-We hope you enjoy looking over our interpretations of books old and new.
-We are not English masters, just lovers of fiction and our views on each month’s choice are rarely the same, but we enjoy the diversity this brings to our bookclub conversations.
+We hope you enjoy our interpretations of books old and new.
+We are not English masters, just lovers of fiction and our views on each month’s choice are rarely the same, but we enjoy the diversity this brings to bookclub conversations.

 Thank you for the inspiration.
 My sons are grown now, but I remember the exact impulse you describe as being behind the inception of this blog; it was (and continues to be) SO important to me to “upkeep intelligent conversation” in the midst of all that chaotic mothering bliss!